maurobusso/Blackjack_game/README.md

 Lessons Learned:

 Thanks to this project I was able to improve and put into practice: array manipulation, Boolean, conditionals, objects.
 The easy way to create randomization with the Math. method.
-I was also able to integrate a responsive design with CSS and the use of media query.
+I was also able to integrate a responsive design with CSS.